The capital of Norway is renowned for its beautiful natural surroundings, high quality of life and laid-back gay scene.

 Oslo Airport (Gardermoen) – OSL

 Oslo Airport is the largest airport in Norway and is served by more than 30 airlines.
-There are directly flights to Oslo from most European capitals and numerous other intercontinental destinations.
+There are direct flights to Oslo from most European capitals and numerous other intercontinental destinations.

 The airport is located 47 kms from the city.
 Flytoget is a high speed express train service from Oslo Airport to Oslo Central Station.
 Trains depart every 10 minutes and the journey time is around 20 minutes, costing 180 NOK.
 NSB is a cheaper train service (92 NOK) that departs twice an hour and takes 23 minutes.
 Flybussen operate buses services to the city center.
 Bus transfers take around 45 minutes and cost 150 NOK.
 Taxis are also available and price depends on the time of day, the number of passengers and where in Oslo you are travelling to.
 Average fares come close to the 700 NOK mark.

 Moss Airport (Rygge) – RYG

 Moss Airport is located 70kms from Oslo.
 It is used by low cost carrier Ryanair as its regional hub.
 Bus transfers from Moss Airport to Oslo take around 1 hour and cost 180 NOK.
 Train services operate from the nearby Rygge train station with a standard fare of 164 NOK.
 A free shuttle service is available from the airport to the station.

 Sandefjord Airport (Torp) – TRF

 Sandelfjord Airport Torp is located 118 kms from Oslo!
 Budget airlines use this airport, but factor in the cost and inconvenience of getting from and to the airport to Oslo when comparing flights.
 Bus services from the airport to Oslo take around 1 hour 45 minutes and cost 260 NOK.
 There is an NSB train service from the airport to Oslo Central Station which comes to 266 NOK.
 Taxis are available but very expensive.

 The city has an excellent public transport network of buses, a metro system (T-bane), trams and trains.
 The main hub for the system is Oslo Central Station, though which all T-bane lines pass.